US economic growth weaker than thought in fourth quarter with government shutdown, consumer pullback

 “The Democrat Shutdown cost the U.S.A. at least two points in GDP,” Trump posted on his social media site.
 “That’s why they are doing it, in mini form, again.
 No Shutdowns!
 Also, LOWER INTEREST RATES.
 “Two Late” Powell is the WORST!!!”

-Yet a separate report Friday showed that inflation, according to the Fed's preferred measure, accelerated in December, as the cost of goods such as furniture, clothes, and groceries picked up.
+A separate report Friday showed that inflation, according to the Fed's preferred measure, accelerated in December, as the cost of goods such as furniture, clothes, and groceries picked up.
+That makes it less likely the Fed will reduce its key interest rate in the coming months.

 Earlier this month, Trump predicted a blowout gain in GDP of more than 5% even if the government shutdown was factored into the figures.
-Trump has been trying to claim that the economy is at its strongest point in history, even though new government data shows that growth slowed, compared with 2024following his return to the White House.
+Trump has been trying to claim that the economy is at its strongest point in history, even though the new data shows that growth slowed, compared with 2024, following his return to the White House.

 Economists point to several possible reasons for the gap: The Trump administration’s crackdown on immigration has sharply slowed population growth, reducing the number of people available to take jobs.
 It’s one reason that the unemployment rate rose only slightly — to 4.3% from 4% — last year, even with the nearly non-existent hiring.